 I want to give my family the best version of myself, in terms of my time, my energy, my presence, my focus and my patience.
 Not what’s left over after I’ve spent the majority of my time managing the stuff in our lives.

 Again, this is something only you can decide.
 And it will be different for each of us.
 You need to clarify for yourself what is most important to you, and what you value most.

 What is it you’re trying to make more time and space for in your life by embracing minimalism?
 Write it down to remind yourself and help you stay motivated and inspired on your journey.

 3. What does “enough” look like for you?

 This is something you need to figure out as you go through the process of decluttering and minimizing your home.
 Start questioning what enough looks and feels like for you, so you can let go of everything beyond what is enough.

 Again, only you will know what is enough for you.
 Some people decide enough is owning less than 100 possessions.
 Others decide their place of enough is much more than that.

-There’s no right or wrong answer of what enough looks like for you.
-It’s simply figuring out what is enough for you.
-Enough will be mean only keeping things that add value to your life because you use them regularly or they make you happy.
+There’s no right or wrong answer to what enough looks like for you.
+It’s simply figuring out what is right for you.
+Enough will mean only keeping things that add value to your life because you use them regularly or they make you happy.
 But again, what is enough will be personal and unique to each of us.